 Request courses at a variety of times.
-This will increase the likelihood of getting the courses that you request, since the system won’t register you for two courses scheduled for the same time.
+This will increase the likelihood of getting courses that you request, since the system won’t register you for two courses scheduled for the same time.
 If you’re a morning person, keep an eye out for 8:00 or 9:00 am sections.
 Those tend to draw fewer requests and may be easier to get into.
 The same is true of evening labs.

 Many courses have labs, discussion sections, screenings, or tutorial times to supplement the lecture portion of the course.
 You should assume these are mandatory and plan around them.
 You'll be able to tell if your course has additional "activities" by clicking on the course listing in Class Search, bringing up additional details about the class.
 In the upper left corner will be a list of the course components (e.g. just "Lecture" or "Lecture, Tutorial").